juliashanahan/4610_Project1/README.md

 <img width="369" alt="Screenshot 2024-10-13 at 7 57 50 PM" src="https://github.com/user-attachments/assets/89ef2236-fdb4-4fa9-982c-58ff53f1e9a6">

-Query 7 is beneficial to management as they can use this to monitor the average cost of utilities per apartment and if there is an apartment where their average utilities is way higher than other apartments, that could be a sign of a leak or damage of electrical wires.
-Management could know which apartment to go and make sure that everything is working properly for the student tenets.
+Query 7 is beneficial to management as they can use this to monitor the average cost of utilities per apartment.
+If there is an apartment where their average utilities is much higher than other apartments, that could be a sign of a leak or damage of electrical wires.
+Management would know which apartments to monitor and make sure that everything is working properly for their tenants.

 --